 Once you’re done strolling between the short and tall “coffins,” don’t forget to visit the museum under those.

-Read, watch, and listen to the personal stories from the Holocaust survivors.
+Read, watch, and listen to the personal stories of Holocaust survivors.

-It is overwhelming to take them all in, and you’ll come out either with a tear or with a heavy heart.
+It is overwhelming to take them all in, and you’ll come out either with a tear or heavy heart.

 And with the hope that it won’t happen again.

 From the museum, go across the park.
 You will find the ONLY massive slab of concrete with a different design.
 This is the “Memorial to Homosexuals Persecuted Under Nazism.”
 Read the inscription and go around it.
 Take a peek at what’s inside through a tiny glass window.